JuliaLang/julia/doc/manual/metaprogramming.rst

               end
           end

-Since the body of the staged function is non-deterministic, its behavior is undefined; the expression returned on the *first* invocation will be used for *all* subsequent invocations with the same type (again, with the exception covered by the disclaimer above).
-When we call the staged function with ``x`` of a new type, ``rand()`` will be called again to see which method body to use for the new type.
+Since the body of the generated function is non-deterministic, its behavior is undefined; the expression returned on the *first* invocation will be used for *all* subsequent invocations with the same type (again, with the exception covered by the disclaimer above).
+When we call the generated function with ``x`` of a new type, ``rand()`` will be called again to see which method body to use for the new type.
 In this case, for one *type* out of ten, ``baz(x)`` will return the string ``"boo!"``.

 *Don't copy these examples!*

-These examples are hopefully helpful to illustrate how staged functions work, both in the definition end and at the call site; however, *don't copy them*, for the following reasons:
+These examples are hopefully helpful to illustrate how generated functions work, both in the definition end and at the call site; however, *don't copy them*, for the following reasons: